-My archaeological research began in the 1990s when I was a student at the University of Reading, and many projects and collaborations from that time continue today.
-This was when I first explored Neolithic quarries and stone circles in the Lake District, the fieldwork that first encouraged me to express sensory experience through mediums such as photo-collage and painting.
-I also excavated at the Clava Cairns in Scotland, a project that also influenced many of my future approaches.
-At that time, during a visit to a megalithic monument near Aberdeen, I first heard the acoustic effects which initiated a long-term investigation into the role of sound at archaeological sites.
+My archaeological research began in the 1990s as a student at the University of Reading.
+This was when I first explored Neolithic sites in the Lake District, fieldwork that first encouraged me to explore sensory experience.
+I also excavated at the Clava Cairns in Scotland, a project that influenced many of my approaches.
+At that time, during a visit to a stone circle near Aberdeen, I first heard the acoustic effects which initiated a long-term investigation into the role of sound at archaeological sites.

 Influenced by ongoing work in the archaeology of the senses, I also began to consider the relationship between archaeological fieldwork and interpretation.
 This led to a series of reflexive approaches to the gathering and communication of ideas, including experimental publications, audiovisual works and the integration of creative methodologies within traditional practice.
 In 2002 I founded Monumental, a research organisation and consultancy which offers innovative approaches to visualisation, film, and design across academia and the heritage industry.
 A variety of projects followed, ranging from community archaeology in Cumbria to art installations in Argyll.

-Since 2012 I began working on a new project that is exploring the optical properties of Neolithic chambered monuments, for which fieldwork is ongoing.
-I am also continuing to explore the Lake District, including investigations into recently discovered monuments that have some very intriguing relationships with natural places.
-Early in 2016, I was delighted to be conferred as an Honorary Fellow in Archaeology at the University of Durham.
+Since 2012 I began working on a new project to explore the optical properties of Neolithic monuments.
+I also continue to work in the Lake District, including investigations into recently discovered monuments that have some very intriguing relationships with natural places.

 In 2016, I was delighted to be conferred as an Honorary Fellow in Archaeology at Durham University.